 • Irregular Menstrual Cycles

 PCOS is a serious condition that can be associated with a lot of health and fertility risks.
 Some of these issues include infertility, higher risk of breast cancer, endometrial cancer, cardiovascular disease and gestational disease.

 Polycystic Ovarian Syndrome can be diagnosed through an ultrasound.
-Since this condition can be associated with many other health issues, ultrasound would simply not do for diagnosis.
+Since this condition can be associated with many other health issues, ultrasound alone would would not be sufficinet for diagnosis.
 What can be done instead is to look at the ovarian and pituitary hormone serum levels, including the following:

 – Follicle Stimulating Hormone (FSH)